 Term Definition Legal representative A person authorized by law to represent the customer.
-This includes: • A person appointed by a Court of Law to represent an individual; • The natural or adoptive custodial parent of a minor child; or • An agency appointed by a Court of Law as guardian of the customer, such as a tribal social services (foster care) agency.
+This includes: • A person appointed by a Court of Law to represent an individual; The natural or adoptive custodial parent of a minor child; or • An agency appointed by a Court of Law as guardian of the customer, such as a tribal social services (foster care) agency.
+Authorized Representative A person, or an organization, appointed by the customer to act on their behalf for the application process, renewing eligibility, or other communications.